cozy/cozy/README.md

 # Cozy, Your Digital Home

+*A personal cloud you can hack, host and delete*

 ![Cozy Logo](https://raw.githubusercontent.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)

 Cozy is an app-based personal cloud you can host at home.
 It allows you to turn